How do I get epididymo-orchitis?

 How is epididymo-orchitis treated?

 - You and your sexual partner(s) must be tested and treated.

-- You can get re-infected if you have unprotected sex with someone before he or she is treated.
+- You can get re-infected if you have unprotected sex with someone before they are treated.

 - Start treatment right away and take all your medicine, even if you start to feel better.